 The Compensation Committee determines all compensation adjustments for the CEO, subject to Board approval.
 The CEO makes recommendations to the Compensation Committee concerning performance and related salary and incentive stock levels for other executive officers, subject to the Compensation Committee's approval.
-The CEO has sole responsibility for determining cash bonus awards for all other executive officers, in accordance with plan provisions.
+The CEO has responsibility for determining profit sharing allocations for all other executive officers, in accordance with plan provisions.
+As part of the transition relating to Mr. Collett's retirement, 2008 executive profit sharing bonuses, other than those for the CEO, were determined by Mr. Brunngraber.